 At the vaccination visits your child will be given a COVID-19 vaccination card or letter, which is the same as that used in the national vaccination program.
 However, unlike in the national program, for the second dose of vaccine this card or letter will not give the name and batch number of the vaccine your child received; it will simply say "COVID-19 vaccine".
-These cards or letters are not at present considered to be "vaccination passports" (this is true whether you receive them through the national immunisation programme or through a study).
+These cards or letters are not at present considered to be "vaccination programme or through a study).